 Dallas is safe at night.
 The city has gone to great lengths to improve safety over the years.
 However, as with any big city, there are areas to avoid.
 There are also a number of ways to stay safe when exploring the city after dark, with some simple precautions and insider tips from local insiders.

-Keep reading for tips on how to stay safe at night in Dallas — whether you’re visiting or live there permanently.
+Keep reading for tips on how to stay safe at night in Dallas — whether you’re visiting or living there permanently.

 All big cities have some areas that are less safe than others, but overall, Dallas is a safe city.
 Especially when compared to other large cities in the US.